ayushparulkar/Election-Process-Education/README.md

 An intelligent learning platform designed to help users understand the **Indian election process** through structured, reliable, and interactive guidance.

 ---
+## 🧠 Interactive Learning Experience

+Unlike traditional platforms that only provide static information, this website allows users to understand the election process step by step.
+It simulates real-world stages, making learning more engaging and effective.

+## 📖 Simplified and Beginner-Friendly Content

+Election concepts can be complex, but this project presents them in a simple and easy-to-understand format.
+It is especially useful for:

+First-time voters
+Students
+General users who want basic awareness

 ## 🚀 Features